-On 23 July 1781 he was posted captain of the Hero 74 in succession to the sickly Captain James Hawker who returned home, and sailing on to the East Indies he fought at the Battles of Sadras on 17 February 1782, Providien on 12 April, where his ship received the Monmouth in tow, and Negapatam on 6 July.
-In August he removed to the Worcester 64 in succession to Captain George Talbot who had been relieved of the command, but he was fatally wounded at the Battle of Trincomale on 3 September and died on 9 October.
+On 23 July 1781 he was posted captain of the Hero 74 in succession to the sickly Captain James Hawker who returned home, and sailing on to the East Indies he fought at the Battles of Sadras on 17 February 1782 where his ship suffered casualties of nine men killed and seventeen wounded, and Providien on 12 April, where his ship received the Monmouth in tow and suffered casualties of two men killed and nineteen wounded.
+He then removed to the Worcester 64 in succession to Captain George Talbot who had been relieved of the command, and after commanding her at the Battle of Negapatam on 6 July where he lost one man killed and nine wounded he was fatally wounded at the Battle of Trincomale on 3 September and died on 9 October.he was fatally wounded at the Battle of Trincomale on 3 September and died on 9 October.

 On 6 January 1770 Wood married Caroline Barker of Otley in Yorkshire and had issue three daughters and two sons, one of whom, Henry, became a major, and the other, Francis, inherited an uncle’s baronetcy.
 His grandson, Sir Charles Wood, became Lord Halifax in 1866, having served as a Whig Chancellor of the Exchequer from 1846-52.
 His residence was given as Bowling Hall, Bradford.